 Note that the derivation did not use any information about $\{x_i\}$ other than $x_i \in [0, u]$: it applies to populations $\{x_i\}$ that are nonnegative and bounded, not merely binary populations.
-That means it can be used generically to test any SHANGRLA assertion, allowing it to be used to audit a wide variety of social choice functions---including plurality, multi-winner plurality, super-majority, d'Hondt and other proportional representation schemes, Borda count, approval voting, STAR-Voting, arbitrary scoring rules, and IRV---using sampling with or without replacement, with or without stratification.
-The ALPHA martingales comprise the same family of betting martingales studied by \cite{waudby-smithRamdas21,waudby-smithEtal21}, but are parametrized differently; see section~\ref{sec:rilacs} below.
+Hence, it can be used to test \emph{any} SHANGRLA assertion, including those for a wide variety of social choice functions---plurality, multi-winner plurality, super-majority, d'Hondt and other proportional representation schemes, Borda count, approval voting, STAR-Voting, arbitrary scoring rules, and IRV---using sampling with or without replacement, with or without stratification.
+The ALPHA supermartingales comprise the same family of betting supermartingales studied by \citet{waudby-smithRamdas21,waudby-smithEtal21}, but are parametrized differently; see section~\ref{sec:rilacs} below.

-\subsubsection{Sampling without replacement.}
+\subsubsection{Sampling without replacement}

-To use ALPHA with a sample drawn without replacement, we need $\EE(X_j | X^{j-1})$ computed on the assumption that $\theta = \frac{1}{N} \sum_{i=1}^N x_i = \mu$.
+To use ALPHA with a sample drawn without replacement, we need $\EE(X_j | X^{j-1})$ computed on the assumption that $\theta := \frac{1}{N} \sum_{i=1}^N x_i = \mu$.
 For sampling without replacement from a population with mean $\mu$, after draw $j-1$, the mean of the remaining numbers is $(N\mu - \sum_{k=1}^{j-1}X_k)/(N-j+1)$.
 Thus the conditional expectation of $X_j$ given $X^{j-1}$ under the null is $(N\mu - \sum_{k=1}^{j-1}X_k)/(N-j+1)$.
 If $N\mu - \sum_{k=1}^{j-1}X_k < 0$ for any $k$, the null hypothesis $\theta = \mu$ is certainly false.

-\subsubsection{BRAVO is a special case of ALPHA.}
+\subsubsection{BRAVO is a special case of ALPHA}